Vinoo Mankad: Later career

 Mankad's best performance was against England at Lord's in 1952.
 In the first innings, he top-scored with 72.
 During England's first innings, he bowled 73 overs and took 5 wickets for 196 runs.
 In India's second innings in that Test match, he top-scored again with 184 runs out of India's total of 378.
 Though England won the game easily, Mankad's all-around performance salvaged India's pride in a series where they were heavily outmatched.
 Mankad was the first player in more than 30 years to score a 100 and take five wickets in the same Test and the first Indian to achieve this feat.
 As such, he is one of only three non-England 'away' players whose names appear on both batting and bowling honours boards at Lords.
 (The other two are Keith Miller and Sir Gary Sobers).

 Also memorable was his role earlier in the same year against England in Madras.
 He took 8/52 in England's first innings and 4/53 in the second helping India beat England for the first time in a Test match.

 In 1956 he hit 231 against New Zealand at Chennai and together with Pankaj Roy established the then world record opening partnership of 413 runs which stood for 52 years.
 His score was a Test record for India at the time and would remain so until it was broken in 1983 by Sunil Gavaskar.

 Playing for Tonge in the Bolton Cricket League, Mankad picked up 54 wickets in the 1961 season, becoming the first player to claim more than 50 wickets in a season in the league.

-Mankadding
+Mankading

-Mankad caused controversy in 1947/48 on India's tour of Australia when he ran out Bill Brown at the non-striker’s end in the second Test.
+Mankad caused controversy in 1947/48 on India's tour of Australia when he ran out Bill Brown at the non-striker's end in the second Test.
 Mankad paused during the delivery stride of his bowling run-up and broke the wicket while Brown was out of his crease backing up the striker in the accepted manner.
-He had done the same thing to Brown in the game against an Australian XI earlier on the tour, but his running out of Brown infuriated the Australian media, and running someone out in this way is now referred to around the world as "Mankadding".
+He had done the same thing to Brown in the game against an Australian XI earlier on the tour, but his running out of Brown infuriated the Australian media, and running someone out in this way is now referred to around the world as "Mankading".
 Although such an act is not an infringement of the laws of cricket, to some it is considered unsporting and against the spirit of the game.

 However, famed cricketer Sir Don Bradman in his autobiography defended Mankad's action, saying: